AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 end;
 ```

-However, an additional restriction that falls out of the above logic is that tagged type extensions *cannot* allow additional anonymous access discriminants in order to prevent upward conversions making such anonymous access discriminants visible which will present incompatibilities.
+However, an additional restriction that falls out of the above logic is that tagged type extensions *cannot* allow additional anonymous access discriminants in order to prevent upward conversions potentially making such "hidden" anonymous access discriminants visible and prone to memory leaks.

 Here is an example of one such case of an upward conversion which would lead to a memory leak: